 It is estimated that more than 12 percent of Americans will develop a thyroid condition during their lifetime and up to 60 percent of those with thyroid disease are unaware of their condition.
 Thyroid problems are one of the most common endocrine conditions occurring today with clinical or subclinical hypothyroidism being the most common presentation.
 Hypothyroidism is characterized by low energy, mental slowing, depression, memory loss, weight gain, constipation, dry skin, hair loss, cold intolerance, irregular menstruation, infertility and a variety of other indications.
-When the thyroid overproduces hormone, the condition is called hyperthyroidism.
-Grave’s disease is an autoimmune condition commonly responsible for causing hyperthyroidism.

 One of the most common thyroid conditions that is overlooked in mainstream medicine is Hashimoto’s disease which is the most common autoimmune disorder in the U.S., affecting between 7-8% of the population.
 Hashimoto’s disease is a condition where the immune system produces antibodies that attack thyroid gland tissue.
 Studies have shown that 90% of hypothyroid conditions are autoimmune, mostly due to Hashimoto’s disease.
 Women ages 20 to 60 encompass the majority of these patients.